What is Black Friday?

 Black Friday may be the perfect time to replace that old washing machine or faulty television.
 Don’t miss out on Black Friday savings.
 If you’ve had a chance to save up then keep an eye out for specials.
 If you haven’t got the savings but need to replace a necessary item then QuidMarket provides simple short term loans with no hidden fees or catches.
 All our loans are manually underwritten by our skilled underwriting team.

-QuidMarket is also a direct lender and not a credit broker.
+QuidMarket is also a short term loan direct lender and not a credit broker.
 We offer a quick, easy-to-understand application process.
 Simply use our handy tool to calculate how much you want or can afford.
 Once you’ve done that follow the steps and submit all the information required.

 As always, we advise customers that short term loans are an expensive form of credit and are not designed for long-term borrowing meaning there may be cheaper options available.
 Please only apply for the amount you need and take note of the monthly repayments to ensure they are affordable.